-The Welsh language has survived many threats throughout its life but remains the mother tongue of many of Snowdonia’s communities today.
+The Welsh language has survived many threats throughout its life but remains the mother tongue of many of Eryri’s communities today.

-Welsh is one of Europe’s oldest languages and is an innate part of daily life for many people living in Snowdonia.
+Welsh is one of Europe’s oldest languages and is an innate part of daily life for many people living in Eryri.

 A stronghold of the Welsh language